 The result component may also provide textual information on the causes for this result.

-NOTE 2: According to [1], when the server is able to complete the processing of the signatures requested, i.e., when it has been able to retrieve and validate all of them, and regardless whether all of them are valid or not, the result major of the result component is urn:oasis:names:tc:dss:1.0:resultmajor:Success, and whose minor result may have different values depending on the results of the processing.
-Otherwise, the server does not process any signature and returns a result major different than the former one indicating the reasons preventing the processing, without any result minor.

 For the responses of the “validation” protocol that include one or more signature results container, and for all the responses the “augmentation” and the “validation and augmentation” protocols the server shall generate a global result component as follows:

 It shall set its major result value to urn:oasis:names:tc:dss:1.0:resultmajor:Success indicating that it was able to complete the requested.